1. "Fabrik 4" helpers needed!

 • Delete - Press this to delete the drop down option

-Note:You can reorder the sub elements by clicking down on the grey bar to the left of the value field and dragging it within the list.
+Note:You can reorder the sub Elements by clicking down on the grey bar to the left of the value field and dragging it within the list.

 Note: to create dropdown's with <optgroup>'s add a sub element with a value of '<optgroup>', the sub element label will be used as the dropdown optgroup heading. (since 25/11/2013)

-Options (top)
+Options

-• Multiple selections - if yes then uses can ctrl click to select multiple options from the list
+• Multiple selections - if yes then uses can ctrl click to select multiple Options from the list

-• Multiple selections height - if multiple selections turned on then this value represents how many options are visible in the list before you have to start scrolling it
+• Multiple selections height - if multiple selections turned on then this value represents how many Options are visible in the list before you have to start scrolling it

 • Eval - evaluate the label as a PHP function.